Mr. Monk and the End: Plot

 Monk goes to Rickover's house and forces Rickover to dig up the remains of the missing midwife.
 Rickover admits he committed the murders in order to ensure that he would get the position of appellate judge.
-Twelve years ago, Wendy Stroud, the nurse who delivered the child, told Rickover she intended to tell the press about his affair with Trudy and their child, forcing him to kill her and bury her in his front yard, which explains why he refused to move.
+Twelve years ago, Wendy Stroud, the nurse who delivered the child, told Rickover she intended to tell the press about his affair with Trudy and their child.
+He murdered her instead, and buried her in his front yard, which explains why he refused to move.
 Rickover also killed Trudy, as she was the only person who could connect Stroud's disappearance to him.
 Twelve years later, Dr. Nash came across references to the child when digitizing the birthing clinic's patient records, and thus suspected what had happened to Stroud.
 He then tried to blackmail Rickover, causing Rickover to hire Kazarinski to kill him and poison Monk so he wouldn't be able to piece everything together.
-Rickover steals Monk's gun and commits suicide.
+Rickover steals Monk's gun and commits suicide after cryptically telling Monk to "take care of her".

+Despite having finally found closure from Trudy's murder, Monk is bothered by Rickover's last words.
 A few days later, Monk finds an old newspaper article concerning Stroud's disappearance, and discovers that Trudy's child did not die, but was adopted.
 Stottlemeyer tracks her down.
 Monk meets Trudy's daughter, Molly Evans, who bears a striking resemblance to Trudy and, much like her mother, is a writer, working as a film critic for a local paper.
+Monk considers retiring from detective work to spend time with Molly, but Molly encourages him to use his gift to continue helping other people.
+The team find out that Randy, who has been hiding something throughout the episode, is moving to Summit, New Jersey to take over as Chief of Police, and that he and Sharona are moving in together.

+Before leaving with Natalie to investigate another crime scene, Monk takes a moment to check that he did not leave his stove on, a reference to the first episode.
+A final montage shows flashbacks from throughout the series, before cutting to clips of the main characters in the present day: Stottlemeyer getting ready for work and embracing his wife, Randy setting up his desk in Summit, and Monk and Natalie arriving at the crime scene.